different-ai/embedbase-siri-gpt4-paul-graham/README.md

 [Don’t want to handle infra?
 We’re launching a hosted version soon.
 Just click here to be first to know when it comes out](https://embedbase.anotherai.co).

-This is an example of how to use [Embedbase](https://github.com/another-ai/embedbase) to build a search engine for [Paul Graham's essays](http://www.paulgraham.com/articles.html).
+This is an example of how to use [Embedbase](https://github.com/another-ai/embedbase) to build a search engine for [Paul Graham's essays](http://www.paulgraham.com/articles.html) through Apple's Siri shortcut.

 ## Demo